 The Master of Science in Physician Assistant Studies program at St. Bonaventure University admits 40 students every January.

-The PS Studies program uses the Central Application Service for Physician Assistants (CASPA) for the application to the program.
+The PA Studies program uses the Central Application Service for Physician Assistants (CASPA) for the application to the program.

 Admission to the Physician Assistant Studies program requires the following: